NeuralCrop: Combining physics and machine learning for improved crop yield projections: Data availability

 The flux data used to finetune NeuralCrop were obtained from the global flux network FLUXNET2015 (\url{https://fluxnet.org/data/fluxnet2015-dataset/}) and FLUXNET-CH4 (\url{https://fluxnet.org/data/fluxnet-ch4-community-product/}), the American flux network AmeriFlux (\url{https://ameriflux.lbl.gov/data/flux-data-products/}), and the European Integrated Carbon Observation System (ICOS) (\url{https://www.icos-cp.eu/data-products/}).

-The subnational wheat statistics of the European Union were downloaded from \url{https://data.jrc.ec.europa.eu/dataset/685949ff-56de-4646-a8df-844b5bb5f835}, which provides annual wheat (including soft and durum wheat) statistics on area, production, and average yield across three levels of the Nomenclature of Territorial Units for Statistics (NUTS).
+The European subnational wheat statistics were downloaded from \url{https://data.jrc.ec.europa.eu/dataset/685949ff-56de-4646-a8df-844b5bb5f835}, which provides annual wheat (including soft and durum wheat) statistics on area, production, and average yield across three levels of the Nomenclature of Territorial Units for Statistics (NUTS).
 The subnational corn statistics of the US Corn Belt were obtained from \url{https://quickstats.nass.usda.gov/}.
-The yield simulations from the other five GGCMs are available at \url{https://www.isimip.org/}.
+The yield simulations from the other GGCMs are available at \url{https://www.isimip.org/}.